 How can we help to alleviate the loneliness epidemic among older people?

-It will focus on research we have been undertaking on behalf of Bracknell Forest Council, and the workshop will be led by Qa MD Richard Bryan and Bracknell’s Public Health Director Lisa McNally.
+Focusing on research we have been undertaking on behalf of Bracknell Forest Council, our workshop was led by Qa MD Richard Bryan and Bracknell’s Public Health Director Lisa McNally.

-The study was commissioned to inform the potential development of a new technology-based communication tool.
+The study was commissioned to inform the potential development of a new technology-based communication tool that will be accessible to residents via touch-screen kiosks at various locations throughout the community.

-This is designed to help older people and those with learning difficulties access information on things to do and places to go in the community.
+The information within the kiosks will be designed to help older people and those with learning difficulties access information on things to do and places to go in Bracknell.

 The ultimate aim of the tool would be to help alleviate issues relating to loneliness, and to improve physical and mental health outcomes.